 - Second floor accessible restrooms are located across from Area 49.

-All gender restrooms are located on the tower floors five, six, seven, eight, and ten.
+All gender restrooms are located on the ground floor, and tower floors five, six, seven, eight, and ten.

 Restrooms with changing tables: Men's & Women's restrooms on 2nd floor in Area 49 - across from Whiteboard Wall & T3.

 Atkins 101-C is located on the main floor of the library near the Circulation Desk.
 UNC Charlotte students registered with the Office of Disability Services are given priority over other users.
 To register with the Office of Disability Services, go to 230 Fretwell or call 704-687-4355.